Quantized Hall drift in a frequency-encoded photonic Chern insulator: Implementation in the synthetic frequency dimension

-{\em Implementation in frequency space --} We realise the Haldane model using the frequency-periodic cavity modes of an optical fibre loop (Fig.~\ref{fig:haldane_model} (c)) to form a frequency-encoded honeycomb lattice in the brickwall geometry (Fig.~\ref{fig:haldane_model} (e)).
-Unit cells are separated by the loop's free spectral range $\Omega$ with the two sublattices formed from the hybridized supermodes, split by frequency $\delta$, that emerge from coupling the quasi-resonant clockwise (CW) and counter-clockwise (CCW) modes (Fig.~\ref{fig:haldane_model} (d)).
+We realize our Haldane-like model using the frequency-periodic cavity modes of an optical fiber loop (Fig.~\ref{fig:haldane_model} (c)) to form a honeycomb lattice in the brickwall geometry (Fig.~\ref{fig:haldane_model} (e)).
+Unit cells are separated by the loop's free spectral range $\Omega$ with the two sublattices formed from the hybridized supermodes, split by frequency $\delta$, that emerge from coupling the quasi-resonant clockwise (CW) and counter-clockwise (CCW) modes (see Fig.~\ref{fig:haldane_model} (d) and Appendix A).

-Inter-site hoppings are tailored by independently modulating the CW and CCW fields with electro-optical phase modulators (EOM) driven at frequencies corresponding to the frequency spacing between pairs of supermodes~\cite{dutt_experimental_2019, dutt_single_2020}.
-NN hoppings are realized by driving both EOMs with Fourier components at frequencies $\delta$, $\Omega-\delta$ and $M\Omega+\delta$ (see Methods).
+Inter-site hoppings are tailored by independently modulating the CW and CCW fields with electro-optic phase modulators (EOM) driven at frequencies corresponding to the frequency spacing between pairs of supermodes~\cite{dutt_experimental_2019, dutt_single_2020}.
+NN hoppings are realized by driving both EOMs with Fourier components at frequencies $\delta$, $\Omega-\delta$ and $M\Omega+\delta$ (see Appendix C).
 The first two terms which describe coupling between adjacent frequency modes provide a first synthetic dimension.
 The second synthetic dimension is provided by the third, higher-frequency terms that couple modes separated by $2M+1$ lattice sites~\cite{yuan_synthetic_2018, senanian_programmable_2023, cheng_multi-dimensional_2023}.
-The resulting synthetic lattice shown in Fig. \ref{fig:haldane_model} (e) presents a reorganisation of the modes in frequency space with a $M\Omega$ folding period.
+The resulting synthetic lattice shown in Fig.~\ref{fig:haldane_model} (e) presents a reorganization of the modes in frequency space with a $M\Omega$ folding period.
 An effective brickwall lattice with twisted boundary conditions (dotted lines) emerges.
 The associated reciprocal space and a zoom-in on the first BZ are depicted in the top inset.